After historic unpopularity of Trump in Western Europe, new poll suggests broad approval of Biden

 Though negative views of China have risen sharply within Europe, this may not result in a large swing toward the United States: A poll conducted for the Welt newspaper in Germany by polling firm Infrattest Dimap last month found only 17 percent supported siding with the United States in a U.S.-China conflict, with 77 percent suggesting Germany should remain neutral.

-Pew’s said its polling of European views of Biden was conducted using telephone surveys of 3,066 adults from Nov.
+Pew has said its polling of European views of Biden was conducted using telephone surveys of 3,066 adults from Nov.
 12 to Dec.
 23, 2020, with a margin of error between 3.9 and 4.2 percentage points.
 Views of Trump were recorded during telephone interview of 1,070 adults conducted between June 10 and Aug.
 3, 2020, with a margin of error between 3.9 and 4.1 percentage points.